ledgerloops/strategy-pit/DLD.md

 ### Detecting a loop
-There are 4 ways a probe can loop back on itself: to the root, backward to an internal node, forward to an internal node, or to a leaf.
+There are 4 ways a probe can loop back on itself: to the root, backward to an internal node, forward to an internal node, or to a head.
 The loop back to the root (i.e. back to the node where it was minted) is the simplest one.
 Black lines are link, red arrows are probe messages that play a part in the loop.
 Probe messages that went in other directions and did not contribute to the loop are not displayed: